wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 == Installation ==
 After you intall the plugin, you need to set up your Amazon Affiliate/Associate ID in the Options panel located in the AMAZON PIP menu under AMAZON PIP OPTIONS.

+An AWS Public and Private/Secret KEY are HIGHLY RECOMMENDED.
+If you use the one that is builtinto the plugin by default, you WILL experience crazy behavior in your product pages.
+This is due to the changes Amazon made the AWS key usage on 10/15/2010.
+There is a limit to the number of API calls in an hour based on the User - so if you use mine, it will eventually reach the limit and your products will NOT display until it resets.
+Please be aware of this before contacting me about problems, because it will be the first question I ask.

 No additional adjustments are needed unless you want to configure your own CSS styles.
 Styles can be adjusted or removed in the Options Panel as well.